kalebheitzman/grav-plugin-events/README.md

 ## Frontmatter Example

 This plugin process event frontmatter specified in the header in multiple ways.
 It adds any page found with event frontmatter to `@taxonomy.type = event`.
+This allows you to build collections based on this taxonomy type.

+The `date` of a page will be set to `event.start` automatically if not specified.
+This allows you to order your events by date.

 If the event is a repeating event, pages will be added to the pages collection with the correct dates and times for use throughout the rest of a Grav site.

 ```
 event: